hall757/raritan-mpc/README.md

 The version of java in the base image does not render the application correctly.
 Neither does OpenJDK.
 Included in the package is a hack to get the offical Java into the image.
 Oracle has made it impossible to build an image that includes a download of the official JRE or JDK.
 What I do here to solve the prorblem is run the offical JRE8 from Oracle on docker hub and make it output a tar of the /usr/java/latest directory.
 You will need to have a docker hub account, purchase the free JRE8 by accepting the license, log your docker instance into your docker hub account and run the create script in this package.

+At least it appears to work.
+The app loads but I cannot connect to the DKX416 I have.
+Using the JDK1.6, but still working on a way to download it in this script.

 # Security
 There is none.
 I personally use jwilder/docker-gen to publish the app to a hostname and secure it with client certificates.